Hank found Jesus.

 The dead smiled in the wreathe portrait,

-And the sun provoked his dead eyes to open.
+As the sliver of sun provoked his dead eyes to part open.

 Hank left her as sweat and snorts,

-His powerful semen cleansed that warm vagina and thighs,
+His powerful semen just cleansed that warm vagina and trepid thighs,

-With fingers in mouth, she hurried her death,
+After that with her fingers in her mouth, she hurried her death,

 That night, she hacked, spat in his tea,